Join us for a glittering night of astrophotography, discover the stories behind this year's images, and find out who will take home the grand prize.

 From amazing aurorae to glittering galaxies, discover the world’s greatest space photography at the Astronomy Photographer of the Year exhibition at the National Maritime Museum.

-The competition attracted over 4,500 entries from 75 countries across the globe.
+The competition attracted over 3,000 images this year from 67 different countries across the globe.

 Each image has been selected by a panel of international experts and showcases some of the best space photography in the world.